trojanc/jenkins-theme/README.md

 - storm.png
 - sun.png

-In your institution.scss file, enable flaticons by setting `$flaticons: true;`
+In your institution.scss file, enable weather icons by setting `$weather-icons: true;`

 # License
 This project is provided under the GPL-3.0 license.